 As a “fashion blogger” (using the term loosely) I share mostly casual wear and knotted tees are my jam!
-I get so many messages asking how I knot my t-shirts so I finally shared a video tutorial on my Facebook and Instagram pages and I’m giving a photo tutorial below:
+I get so many messages asking how I knot my t-shirts so I’m finally sharing a photo tutorial below:

 How To Knot A T-Shirt